Neelimadasari9/coding_exercise/Readme.md

 # Weather API

-This API allows you to access weather and yield data for various locations and years.
+This API allows you to access weather data for various locations and years.
 The data can be filtered by date and location.
 The API also provides statistical information on the weather data.

 ## Features
 - Retrieve weather data for a specific date and location
-- Retrieve yield data for a specific year
 - Retrieve statistical information on the weather data, including the maximum, minimum, and total precipitation for a specific date and location